-But first, here’s a quick look at the top 4 reasons why many business aviators choose ATG over satellite:
+But first, here’s a quick look at the top 4 reasons why many business aviators choose ATG over geostationary satellite:

 Let’s start simple: both Gogo ATG (4G now and the upcoming 5G network) and modern high-performance satellite offerings give you similar speeds that will allow passengers to do everything from video conferencing and streaming to email and “office in the sky” tasks.